-Miller, a Republican, was the representative for Pennsylvania's 28th congressional district from 1915 to 1917.
+Miller was the representative for Pennsylvania’s 28th congressional district and was a Republican.
+He served from 1915 to 1917.

 From Dec 1881 to Mar 1917, Miller missed 268 of 840 roll call votes, which is 31.9%.
 This is worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.